 The app is available for both Android and iOS users and the company described the initiative as a “fun way to reuse your Amazon boxes until you are ready to drop them in the recycling bin.”

-Just like NFC, the market for QR codes is blooming.
-But, marketers and businesses must keep in mind that just deploying a QR code isn’t enough.
-The site or content must be optimized for mobile.
-QR codes also let marketers the ability to view how many people engage with the product offering a chance to tailor their marketing strategies.
+The market for QR Codes is blooming.
+But, marketers and businesses must keep in mind that just deploying a QR Code isn’t enough.
+The site or content, including blog posts, videos, and images must be optimized for mobile.
+QR Codes also give marketers the ability to view how many people engage with the product offering a chance to tailor their marketing strategies.

 Pass on business details to customers and other potential clients without any hassle

 Leverage them to make a modern greeting card